renatocaliari/contornos/docs/en/contornos.md

 - does the person have the time and focus necessary for this other contorno?
 It is indicated that the person himself also assess for possible objection if he is with cognitive overload to be in many different contexts that require routine activities.

 ### Allocation revaluation
-When allocating a person to an contorno, it is necessary to define the frequency of revaluation of this allocation.
+When allocating a person to a contorno, it is necessary to define the frequency of revaluation of this allocation.
 Guardians and agents will have their participation [evaluated periodically] (apps#evaluation-in-a-contorno), according to the definition of frequency, in the contornos in which they participate.

-It is recommended to use the [Appraisal in an contorno](apps#appraisal-in-a-contorno).
+It is recommended to use the [Appraisal in a contorno](apps#appraisal-in-a-contorno).

 ### Withdrawal of people from contornos
-Anyone can opt out of an contorno by notifying the participants of the contorno in advance.
+Anyone can opt out of a contorno by notifying the participants of the contorno in advance.
-And anyone can suggest that a person is removed from an contorno, however, in this case, needing an integrative decision in it.
+And anyone can suggest that a person is removed from a contorno, however, in this case, needing an integrative decision in it.

-Withdrawing from an contorno is different from terminating a partnership contract with the organization.
-It just means that the person will come out of an contorno.
+Withdrawing from a contorno is different from terminating a partnership contract with the organization.
+It just means that the person will come out of a contorno.

-If a person no longer participates in any other contorno or is in contornos that do not use the agreed time to hire the person, they must take this issue to an contorno that has responsibility for allocating people throughout the organization, such as [Allocation Advice](apps#allocation-advice).
+If a person no longer participates in any other contorno or is in contornos that do not use the agreed time to hire the person, they must take this issue to a contorno that has responsibility for allocating people throughout the organization, such as [Allocation Advice](apps#allocation-advice).
-Or, if the intention is to end the partnership, take the issue directly to an contorno responsible for this scope, such as the [Partnership Maintenance special contorno](apps#partnership-maintenance) .
+Or, if the intention is to end the partnership, take the issue directly to a contorno responsible for this scope, such as the [Partnership Maintenance special contorno](apps#partnership-maintenance) .

 If these special contornos do not exist, the case should be taken to the larger contorno of the organization, asking to know about contornos that it could participate in or, if it is her intention, asking to end the partnership.